top of page

 Tours, no, but we do offer a concierge service to take you to other lodges or resorts.
 This is a drop-off and pick-up service only and must be booked in advance.
 Please see reception for prices and availability.

 If you are looking for something non-snow related, you might like to do a Snow Monkey tour.
 Tours operate throughout January 2025 and include a return transfer to the Jigokudani Monkey Park (Snow Monkey entrance fee not included).
-Bookings and more details here.
+Bookings and more details here as they become available.

 What are your onsens like?